skmidhun09/docker/README.md

 The latest docker version comes with docker API version 1.40 and causes kubernetes error.
 To solve the above problem we have this.

+clone this repo and run

+$ sh install.sh
+      or
+$ ./install.sh

-clone this repo and run sh install.sh in your shell (which would install docker and all its dependency ) docker version is 18.09.9 and docker APi - 1.39
+in your shell as root (which would install docker and all its dependency ) docker version is 18.09.9 and docker APi - 1.39